01

 Use device-maker documentation to confirm eSIM support and understand how to add or switch cellular lines.

-Open official sourceGoogle Pixel Help
+Open sourceGoogle Pixel Help

 Reviewed Apr 2026